vitalikp/firefox1/testing/mozbase/docs/mozlog.rst

   ``tests``
     A list of test ids.
-Test ids can either be strings or lists of strings (an example of the latter is reftests where the id has the form [test_url, ref_type, ref_url]) and are assumed to be unique within a given testsuite.
+Test ids can either be strings or lists of strings and are assumed to be unique within a given testsuite.
 In cases where the test list is not known upfront an empty list may be passed (list).